Actor Bradley Cooper Admits to Substance Abuse and Addiction

 Substance abuse and addiction are common in Hollywood where many celebrities are unable to cope with the stress and anxiety of being in the limelight.
 Other celebrities that have checked into rehab for substance abuse and addiction or mental illness include Leann Rimes, Lindsey Lohan, and Matthew Perry.

 Fortunately, many celebrities have found help in rehab and have restarted their lives and careers.
-Some, like Bradley Cooper, are not only to recover from substance abuse and addiction, but were also able to jump start their careers and achieve success.
+Some, like Bradley Cooper, are not only able to recover from substance abuse and addiction, but were also able to jump-start their careers and achieve success.
 Others are very open and vocal about their problems, helping to inspire others to seek recovery from addiction.

 If you or someone you love is struggling with mental illness, substance abuse and addiction, please call us today.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for men and women suffering from substance abuse issues.